junchen-deng/bioinformatics_workshop_2023/WorkshopP4.md

 Your name is John, you are 25 years old.
 ```
 You can find more info about these methods online, for example at [https://realpython.com/python-string-formatting/#4-template-strings-standard-library](https://realpython.com/python-string-formatting/#4-template-strings-standard-library).
-Personally, I tend to use the "legacy" method #2, using "%" characters.
-The most straightforward method #4 is only available from Python 3.6 onwards, which may or may not be a problem for you!

-These methods do allow you to format values, which can be a handy way of making your output more pretty :)
+Some methods also allow you to format values, which can be a handy way of making your output more pretty :)
 ```
 >>> My_value = 0.12345
 >>>